Estimated reading time — 9 minutes

 Frank and Thomas spun around to glare at Kirby for breaking the mood.

-“What,” Thomas inquired “Like you know exactly what happened.”
+“What?”
+Thomas inquired, “As if you know exactly what happened.”

 “Because…” Kirby leaned in close.
 Frank and Thomas match Kirby’s movement. “the hospital doesn’t know I’m gone, yet.”